lhossackucalgary/ENGO-500-2018/proposal-template.md

 ## Project Name
 ## Project Description

+Technology today is inevitably moving towards partial and total automation.
+Whether it'd be in factories or home delivery services, more robots designed for task automation are entering the market, each bringing their own complexities and design specifications.
+However robots have their limitations and they cannot fix themselves or each other.
+Other issues include:
+- Training maintenance crews to learn how to maintain new robots as well as retain the knowledge of technical specifications of every current robot within a company is difficult and strenuous.
+- Expensive to hire specific technicians for every type of robot.
+- Warehouses can be the size of twenty eight football fields, therefore it is hard to track down the location of each malfunctioning robots, especially those that are mobile.
+- In fast-paced environments, downtime of task automation robots immediately result in loss of revenue.
+This is why we propose to create a software that will reduce downtime and improve service technician efficiency through an Integrated Operation Center (IOC).
+This IOC will contain a dispatch system that finds the nearest qualified worker to service a malfunctioning robot and an intuitive Augmented Reality (AR) system to empower service crews to repair robots more efficiently and safely.

 > Provide a short narrative description of the project.
 Identify/describe any technical and business problem that would be solved, the key benefits and how the project aligns with/supports the strategic direction/objectives of the proponent organization or members, its collaborators, and clients/users.

 ## Proponent Profile